librato/taxonomy/Part2/traditional/free_open/processors/data/graphite.md

 ### Analysis capabilities
-Graphite (even without the myriad front-ends that augment it's analysis capablities) is an excellent choice for metrics aggregation and analysis.
+Graphite (even without the myriad front-ends that augment it's analysis capabilities) is an excellent choice for metrics aggregation and analysis.
 The system was designed from the ground up to mix and match data from ad-hoc sources into the same chart.
 It supports split and logarithmic axis and ships with a huge number of data transformation plug-ins that enable you to, for